Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_disk_config.md

 There must be disk devices found on the UAN node by the `device_filter` module or this role will exit with failure.
 This condition can be ignored by setting `uan_require_disk` to `false`.
-See variable definitions below.
+See the following list for variable definitions.

 See the `library/device_filter.py` file for more information on this module.

-The device that is found will be unmounted if mounted and a swap partition will be created on the first half of the disk, and a scratch partition on the second half. ext4 filesystems are created on each partition.
+The device that is found will be unmounted if mounted and a swap partition will be created on the first half of the disk.
+A scratch partition will be created on the second half. ext4 filesystems are created on each partition.

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables are in the following list, including default values (see `defaults/main.yml`):

 `uan_require_disk`